 These are under way and on Monday 8th January we had the pleasure of welcoming Mr Rob Joyce, OC and Associate Director at the IFS, to Cranbrook School to enlighten us on the topic of “Is our Tax System fair?”.
 You can read the full write-up of his visit by clicking here to be directed to our news items.

-- Wednesday 25 April – Assistant Chief Constable Tony Blaker, OC and Kent Police’s Head of Central Operations.
-Talks to students in the school day and an evening talk to parents at 7.30pm in the QH, title TBC.
+- Wednesday 25 April – Assistant Chief Constable Tony Blaker, OC and Kent Police’s Head of Central Operations gave a talk in the Lecture Theatre.
+Please click here for the full event write-up.

-In the last week of June, Scott Field – where a marquee will be erected – will become our focus with major events complimenting a unique timetable for all students across the rest of the campus.
-This will consist of a host of fun and exciting events – all infused with a Quincentennial flavour:
+In the last week of June, a marquee in Cornwallis Field hosted major events complementing a unique timetable for all students across the rest of the campus – all infused with a Quincentennial flavour:

 - Year 7: outdoor pursuits week